gemstation/contracts/README.md

 * `ExampleFacet` - a simple example of a facet with a single function.
 Try adding and removing functions to/from this facet to see how the Gemforge deployment changes.
 * `ERC20Facet` - a complex example demonstrating how to deploy multiple separate ERC20s token contracts all internally backed by the same upgradeable diamond proxy ([read more](https://hiddentao.com/archives/2023/08/08/building-multiple-nft-and-erc-20-tokens-backed-by-a-single-upgradeable-smart-contract)).

+_Note: A Hardhat equivalent of this repo is available at https://github.com/gemstation/contracts-hardhat_

 ## Requirements